Squint Treatment in Kolkata

 Binocular Vision and Fusion Assessment

-We measure stereopsis, suppression depth, and fusional vergence range to determine whether binocular vision potential exists.
-This is the critical factor in deciding whether vision therapy can build stable alignment and whether surgery is likely to restore or damage binocular function.
+We measure stereopsis, suppression depth, and fusional vergence range to determine binocular vision potential - the critical factor in deciding whether vision therapy can build stable alignment.

 Questions to Ask Before Accepting a Surgery Recommendation

-These are clinically important questions that help determine whether the right intervention is being proposed.
+These are clinically important questions that help determine whether the right intervention is being proposed for your child's specific type of strabismus.

 An ophthalmologist has recommended surgery for my 5-year-old's inward squint.
 Should we go ahead?